jrkaupert/cs-webdev-notes/YDKJS/this-and-object-prototypes/ch2.md

 4. Default: `undefined` in `strict mode`, global object otherwise

+- Additional note: ES6 arrow functions use lexical scoping for `this` binding, meaning they adopt the `this` binding from the enclosing function call.
+Basically a syntactic substitute for `self = this`.

 ### Default Binding ###
-The first rule that will be examined (ignore the order from the previous section for now) looks at the most common case of a standalone function invocation.
+The first rule (ignore the order from the previous section for now) looks at the most common case of a standalone function invocation.
 This is the catch-all rule when none of the other rules apply.

 ```js
 function foo() {